May 25, 2023

 Are Web Designers in High Demand?

-With more companies realizing that web design and usability are crucial to their marketing strategies, the demand for web designers has continued to grow at a rapid pace across every industry.
+The demand for web designers has continued to grow at a rapid pace across every industry.

 The US Bureau of Labor Statistics also projects web designers’ employment to grow by 13% over the next decade, adding over 17,000 jobs each year.